-If you’ve never used a hedge trimmer before you’re probably thinking: “where do I even start?”.
-There are so many different types with a huge variety of features that choosing the best hedge trimmer can be challenging.
+If you have never used a hedge trimmer before, you are probably thinking: "Where do I even start?"
+There are so many types of hedge trimmers in the market that choosing the best hedge trimmer can be challenging.

 *Notice: On mobile devices, scroll right to see entire table.